 Abstract-Many Internet service providers (ISPs) have deployed peer-to-peer (P2P) caches in their networks in order to decrease costly inter-ISP traffic.
 A P2P cache stores parts of the most popular contents locally, and if possible serves the requests of local peers to decrease the inter-ISP traffic.
 Traditionally, P2P cache resource management focuses on managing the storage resource of the cache so as to maximize the inter-ISP traffic savings.
-In this paper we show that when there are many overlays competing for the upload bandwidth of a P2P cache then in order to maximize the inter-ISP traffic savings the cache's upload bandwidth should be actively allocated among the overlays.
-We formulate the problem of P2P cache bandwidth allocation as a Markov decision process, and describe two approximations to the optimal cache bandwidth allocation policy.
-Based on the insights obtained from the approximate policies we propose SRP, a priority-based allocation policy for BitTorrent-like P2P systems.
-We use extensive simulations to evaluate the performance of the proposed policies, and show that cache bandwidth allocation can improve the inter-ISP traffic savings by up to 30 to 60 percent.
-We validate the results via BitTorrent experiments on Planet-lab.
+In this paper we show that, when there are many overlays competing for the upload bandwidth of a P2P cache, then in order to maximize the inter-ISP traffic savings the cache's upload bandwidth should be actively allocated among the overlays.
+We formulate the problem of P2P cache bandwidth allocation as a Markov decision process, and propose three approximations to the optimal cache bandwidth allocation policy.
+We use extensive simulations and experiments to evaluate the performance of the proposed policies, and show that the bandwidth allocation policy that prioritizes swarms with a small ratio of local peers to all peers in the swarm can improve the inter-ISP traffic savings in BitTorrent-like P2P systems by up to 30 to 60 percent.